Black Friday 2018: The best tech deals worth waiting for

 Gaming accessories: We found some nice bargains on headsets, mice, controllers, and keyboards, but the best of the bunch is a G.Skill KM780R Ripjaws Cherry MX Red Mechanical Keyboard for just $60 at Newegg and the Logitech 502 Proteus Spectrum for $35 at Amazon and Best Buy.

 PC Components:There's too much to mention, even in summary!
-Micro Center of course has let loose with a plethora of excellent CPU deals ($80 for a Ryzen 3 2200G! $140 for a Ryzen 7 1700X!), and you can find at least one or two satisfying bargains in every product category.
+Micro Center of course has let loose with a plethora of excellent CPU deals ($80 for a Ryzen 3 2200G! $140 for a Ryzen 7 1700X! $300 for an Intel Core i7-8700K!), and you can find at least one or two satisfying bargains in every product category.
 Take a look at Micro Center and Newegg's offerings for sure, but check out our list of Best Buy deals too.

 PCs (Desktops): Just two pre-built desktop PCs caught our eye: a $250 doorbuster special at Dell (Core i3-8100, 4GB RAM, 1TB HDD, built-in Wi-Fi) and a $700 CyberPower PC gaming system (Ryzen 5 2600, 8GB RAM, RX 580 4GB, 240GB SSD + 2TB HDD) at Best Buy.

-Note: Update (11/21/18): Added info for Costco, Office Depot/Office Max, Sam's Club, and Staples, plus Canary, Cooler Master, and NZXT in the "Other deals" section.
-Update: Some Best Buy deals have begun going live for My Best Buy members.
-It's free to sign up, so we suggest joining the program and remaining logged in while checking these links.
-That way you can see what's already available at its Black Friday price.